This article provides all the details needed to plan for 2 weeks in Spain!

 And, that’s it!
 My two weeks Spain itinerary!
 No excuses now.
 You have most of the information you need to plan an excellent trip to the Iberian country.

 Bottom line: Spain is a country full of history, exciting cities and finger licking food.
 There is a lot to see but you have to start somewhere.
 I hope this itinerary will help you to plan that dream trip!

-What do you think of this Spain itinerary?
+What do you think of this 2 weeks in Spain itinerary?
 What would you add or take out?